awatson1978/MSIB32500/lectures/lecture1.md

 *Why shell scripting?* if you need to repeat a process 1000 times, you could either retype the commands 1000 times or you can create a small 'script' (set of instructions) that tells the system to repeat it 1000 times.

-Let's create a simple shell script, on your comand line open a text editor (& nano hello.sh), type the following text on the editor:
+Let's create a simple shell script, _on your comand line_ open a text editor ($ nano hello.sh), type the following text on the editor:

 ```text
 #!/bin/bash